 Though these safeguards are a good measure to ensure that the rights of a person are not totally set at naught, however, the approach of the court in this case, of not disregarding the evidence makes it unclear as to, practically speaking, whether these safeguards would prove as an effective measure against illegally obtained evidence in such cases or not.

-Authored by Bharat Chugh (Former Judge & Partner L&L Associates), and Vibhor Jain (Associate Project 39-A).
+Authored by Bharat Chugh (Partner L&L Partners), and Vibhor Jain (Associate Project 39-A).
 The views of the authors are personal.The authors also wish to thank Ms.Taahaa Khan & Ms. Arshdeep Kaur for their valuable assistance.

 William Shakespeare, Romeo and Juliet